Michelle enjoys spending her free time learning about DIY methods to save money.

 How to Fix Pants That Are Too Tight at the Waist

 It's hard to have pants that are too tight at the waist.
-Your body feels so constricted, which means you can't eat as much as you'd like to or move as freely as you please.
+Your body feels so constricted, so you can't eat as much as you'd like or move as freely as you please.
 Here are two ways to adjust the waist to make you more comfortable.

 Method One: Expansion Fabric